What is Surf Life Saving?

 Our basic rescue unit is the Surf Lifeguard with a rescue tube and swim-fins.
-A rescue tube is a flexible red neoprene flotation device used for wrapping around a patient and clipping them in.
+A rescue tube is a flexible red neoprene floatation device used for wrapping around a patient and clipping them in.
 A short length of rope separates the tube from a webbing strap that is worn by the lifeguard.
 Rescues are undertaken by securing and then swimming the patient to shore using swim fins.
 This method of rescue is common and effective for shorter range rescues or those that must be performed close to rocks or areas that other rescue methods either cannot access.

 Another rescue technique involves two lifeguards and a 3.8m inflatable rescue boat (IRB).
 These craft are powered by a modified 30 horsepower outboard engine and the fuel cell is a flexible bladder of 20 litres capacity.

 IRBs are designed to operate inshore on short trips in and around the surf zone during the hours of daylight and are equipped with a rescue tube, knife and two paddles.
 If capsize occurs, the crew is trained to right the craft and `surf' it in to shore.
 These craft can perform rescues very close to rock formations and be operated in very large seas.